Ball State Judo Head Coach

 J.C.
 Camacho

-J.C. is a Nidan (2nd degree black belt) and a current Senior at Ball State University.
-She has been an assistant coach with the Ball State Judo Club for the past 6 years.
+J.C. is a Nidan (2nd degree black belt) and graduated from Ball State University.
+She has been an assistant coach with the Ball State Judo Club for the past 8 years.
 In 2022 she earned her Regional Coaches certification from USA Judo.
-Her 15 years of experience helps other students with the traditional and competitive side of Judo.
+Her 17 years of experience helps other students with the traditional and competitive side of Judo.
 J.C. has had the opportunity to compete all around the country and internationally.
 She has placed and won several National Championship titles earning the honor to compete for the US at the 2017 Cadet World Judo Championships in Santiago de Chile, Chile - 40kg and 2017 IJF World Judo Championships in Zagreb, Croatia - 44kg.
 Includng this honor she has also earned Player of the Year for USA Judo in 2014, 2015 and 2017.
 This has also given her the chance to train with USA Judo Olympians at the Olympic Training Center in Colorado and San Jose State University.
-She has currently won several tournaments competing for the Ball State Judo club and was awarded the Indiana 2019 Senior Female Player of the Year Award by Indiana Judo.
+She won several tournaments competing for the Ball State Judo club and was awarded the Indiana 2019 Senior Female Player of the Year Award by Indiana Judo.